wombleton/gitlaw-nz/acts/D/District Courts Act 1947.md

 *   (1) No judgment or order of the court more than 6 years old shall be enforced without the leave of the court unless some payment has been made into court by or on behalf of the party liable therefor within the 12 months immediately before the issue of the proceedings for enforcement.

+    (1A) A judgment that is an arbitral award entered as a judgment is more than 6 years old for the purposes of this section if 6 years have elapsed since the date on which the award became enforceable by action in New Zealand.

     (2) The court may, if it thinks fit, grant such leave on an _ex parte_ application.

     Compare: 1928 No 14 s 119

+    Section 80(1A): inserted, on 5 December 2013, by [section 4][333] of the District Courts Amendment Act 2013 (2013 No 114).

 ##### 81 Enforcement of order for payment by instalments